Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-30-hearts-minds.md

 Nadeau acknowledged the lead with a nod and a cheery "afternoon!" and the pandemonium he’d briefly interrupted resumed as four huge men who could only be the SOR Operators squeezed past him into the shuttle and put their prodigious strength to work at offloading the equipment it was carrying as an efficient human chain.
 Nadeau got out of their way and joined the only two other officers in the cramped little space, both of whom straightened slightly and nodded respectfully.
 "Good afternoon, Sir."

-Memory, memory… Powell was a major, that one was easy, and the man alongside him was a… Lieutenant-Commander.
+Memory, memory...
+Powell was a major, that one was easy, and the man alongside him was a...
+Lieutenant-Commander.
 Rank was drilled in so deep as to be all but instinctive of course, but Claude had always been slightly paranoid about forgetting, and he double-checked himself every time.

 "Good afternoon, and welcome aboard."
 The navy officer shook his hand.
 The patch on his chest gave his surname as *’Dunn’*.
 "Captain Nolan’s busy with getting us underway, but we’ll have a meeting in the wardroom at fourteen-hundred, Zulu."

 "Thanks," Claude replied, shaking Major Powell’s hand.
 The SOR’s CO had an intimidating grip.
 His own timepiece was set to Pacific time, but for any self-respecting physicist simply adding eight hours was trivial.
 He’d adjust it properly later.

 One of the SOR operators - the one who looked like a young Toshiro Mifune with the thick waist of a dedicated strongman - squeezed respectfully past him with a heavy-looking box of supplies under each arm as if they were nothing.
 "Running out of room here, sirs," he reported.
-"Rebar suggested we could stack the food boxes out of the way somewhere, seeing as we’re not gonna need ‘em until last…"
+"Rebar suggested we could stack the food boxes out of the way somewhere, seeing as we’re not gonna need ‘em until last..."

 "The galley should have room," Dunn observed.
 "If Chef Lawler complains, tell him to take it up with the XO."

 "Yes sir."

-"Bloody hell fire…" Powell muttered as he leaned aside to make way for the incoming supplies.
+"Bloody hell fire..."
+Powell muttered as he leaned aside to make way for the incoming supplies.
 "No offence, Dunn, but all this palaver makes me miss *Caledonia* right now."

 "That makes two of us," Dunn replied with a smile and an amused tone in his voice.
 "Finding room for nine gorillas and their gear is McDaniel’s specialty, not mine.
 And she’s got a nice big ship to do it with, too."